michaelbuller/buildmotion/libs/rules-engine/README.md

     }

     /**
-    * Use to determin if the validation context has any rule violations.
+    * Use to determine if the validation context has any rule violations.
     */
     hasRuleViolations(): boolean {
         var hasViolations = false;